spatialnetworkslab/vue-gg/docs/core/section.md

 the Section's `data` prop:

 (TODO: do this when we have figured out how we want to do faceting/deal with domains pre/post data transformation etc. Started on this in `.vuepress/components/SectionDegroup.vue`)

 ### Creating compositions of marks

+TODO